• 24 Nov 2009 / Slash

 At the “world premiere” of Seed, much-critiqued director Uwe Boll told the audience he wanted to make a horror film “that was no fun.”
 Well, he’s done something right…

 Seed begins with a warning that it contains “actual scenes of torture,” but the only ‘real’ footage is that of animals a pelt house, supposedly being watched by the killer.
-It’s gross, to be sure, as a soppy animal lover and immediately dragged by dog closer to me in protection from it’s icky grossness.
-Strangely - and possibly emphatic of the criticism levelled at Boll’s questionable skills - none of it has anything to do with the rest of the film, which is set in 1979, although we don’t learn this until we see the date written down at least one third of the way through!
+It’s gross, to be sure, as a soppy animal lover and immediately dragged my dog closer to me in protection from it’s icky grossness.
+Strangely – and possibly emphatic of the criticism levelled at Boll’s questionable skills – none of it has anything to do with the rest of the film, which is set in 1979, although we don’t learn this until we see the date written down at least one third of the way through!

 The loon here, Max Seed, has apparently murdered 666 people in 6 years - which means 2.13 victims per week without being caught.
 Yeah, Uwe, “OK”.
 We see the killer’s cell where he starves various unfortunates to death, starting with a dog (mine is huddled ever closer), then a baby.
 Through time-lapse photography, they rot into skeletons.
 Fairly grim.
 I toy with ejecting the disc and skipping this one altogether.